On this page...Updates on Otterburn Mill tenter restoration|Survey of tenter sites|Examples of associated mills and tenters|Tenter terraces|Gallery.

 Tenter at Islay Woollen Mill, Scotland

 Photo from 1979.
-I think it unlikely that this tenter is still standing, but having difficulty confirming this. © Crown Copyright: HES.
+I think it unlikely that this tenter is still standing, but having difficulty confirming this.
+No response from the mill.© Crown Copyright: HES.

 References